HackerN64/F3DEX3/README.md

 For an OoT codebase, only a few minor changes are required to use F3DEX3.
 However, more changes are recommended to increase performance and enable new features.

-Select the correct version of F3DEX3 for your game: use `make F3DEX3_BrW` if the microcode is replacing F3DZEX (i.e. OoT or MM), otherwise `make F3DEX3_BrZ` if the microcode is replacing F3DEX2 or an earlier F3D version (i.e. SM64).
-This controls whether `SPBranchLessZ*` uses the vertex's W coordinate or screen Z coordinate.

 How to modify the microcode in your HackerOoT based romhack (steps may be similar for other games):